DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

     })
     export class AppComponent {
         employee = {
-            name: "John Heart",
+            name: 'John Heart',
-            position: "CEO",
+            position: 'CEO',
             hireDate: new Date(2012, 4, 13),
             officeNumber: 901,
-            notes: "John has been in the Audio/Video industry since 1990."
+            notes: 'John has been in the Audio/Video industry since 1990.'
         }
     }